Russian officials say their forces have taken out another Challenger 2 tank delivered to Ukraine by Britain with a single Kornet guided missile.

 The UK has provided Ukraine with a total of 14 Challenger 2 tanks.
 Western experts believe that the Challenger 2 has many advantages over most of the main battle tanks currently deployed by Russia on the battlefield, and can help Ukraine deliver powerful "steel punches" against enemy armored forces.

-However, according to US military expert David Axe, the Challenger 2 tank is vulnerable when it has to leave its hiding place to move to a new battlefield, a time when Russian forces can detect it and launch an attack, especially with Kornet anti-tank guided missiles (ATGM).
+However, according to US military expert David Axe, the Challenger 2 tank is vulnerable when it has to leave its hiding position to move to a new battlefield, a time when Russian forces can detect it and launch an attack, especially with Kornet anti-tank guided missiles (ATGM).

-Introduced in 1994, the Kornet anti-tank missile was designed to destroy all modern Western tanks such as the Leopard 2 and M1 Abrams thanks to its dual warhead.
+Introduced in 1994, the Kornet anti-tank missile was designed to destroy all modern Western tanks such as Leopard 2 and M1 Abrams thanks to its dual warhead.
 The designer placed two armor-piercing shaped charge (HEAT) charges separately, instead of stacking them on top of each other like Western ATGMs.

 The Kornet system was exported by Russia to nearly 30 countries and first entered combat in 2003, appearing in many conflicts in the Middle East and North Africa, destroying many modern Western tanks.